adam-blanchard/gravity-assist-game/project.md

 - [x] Initial collision detection and landing
 - [x] Rudementary landing and take-off system
 - [x] Fixed position on body when landed
+- [x] Player starts landed on a planet